crosen188/ibm-containers-interconnect-2017/1-Intro-to-IBM-Containers-and-Docker.md

          Built:        Mon Oct 12 18:01:15 UTC 2015
          OS/Arch:      linux/amd64

-2. To get started with Docker, run a simple container locally, using the `hello-world` image with the command """docker run hello-world"**.
+2. To get started with Docker, run a simple container locally, using the `hello-world` image with the command """docker run hello-world".

         $ docker run hello-world